Overview of Hemochromatosis

 Iron is a mineral found in a number of foods, including meat, fortified cereals, eggs, whole wheat products, almonds, and certain vegetables (e.g., asparagus, cauliflower, celery).
 It is the main component of hemoglobin, which is a substance in red blood cells that helps carry oxygen throughout the body.
 Iron plays a role in brain and muscle function, and helps the immune system work properly.
 It also helps prevent fatigue, weakness, irritability, and depression.

-Normally, the body absorbs about 10% of the iron in the diet.
-In patients who have hemochromatosis, the intestines absorb too much iron (up to 30%) during digestion.
+Normally, the body absorbs about 10 percent of the iron in the diet.
+In patients who have hemochromatosis, the intestines absorb too much iron (up to 30 percent) during digestion.
 Excess iron is stored in organs and tissues, including the liver, pancreas, heart, pituitary gland, and joints.

 If left untreated, hemochromatosis can cause liver damage (e.g., cirrhosis), diabetes, arthritis, cardiomyopathy, and hypogonadism (may cause male infertility).
 The risk for heart failure, liver failure, and liver cancer increases as the disease progresses.

 The most common type is called primary hemochromatosis.
 This is an inherited disorder that develops as a result of a defective gene (called the HFE gene).

 Other types of hemochromatosis include the following:

 - Secondary hemochromatosis (usually affects people who have an underlying condition, such as anemia, or a history of alcohol abuse)